SNEB Student Membership

 The Student Research Awards recognize masters and doctoral level student research in nutrition education.
 The award includes a monetary prize to offset conference attendance.
 Winners are also recognized in the conference proceedings and during the business meeting.
 To be considered for the Student Research Award, indicate your intention during the abstract submission process.

-- Anne McCann, RD, South Dakota State University
+- Sheryl Aguilar, RD, CDE, Utah State University